ligos/blog.ligos.net/source/_posts/Restoring-From-Backup.md

 And, because my mail is hosted with Google, I can use [gmail.com](https://mail.google.com) to access it from anywhere (although it never came to that).

 My [paid work](https://faredge.com.au) is mostly in my office.
-Wen I'm working from home, I use Remote Desktop Connection to connect to my work computer - which is available on every Windows PC since Windows XP.
+When I'm working from home, I use Remote Desktop Connection to connect to my work computer - which is available on every Windows PC since Windows XP.
 My connection to the work network is an IPsec VPN via my [Mikrotik router](https://mikrotik.com), which wasn't affected.
 I use a softphone app called [MicroSIP](http://www.microsip.org/), which needs a USB headset and a few minutes of configuration.